ranjan301/Getting-and-cleaning-data-Project/CODEBOOK.md

-## Steps were used to reproduce tidy Data Set
+## Steps used to reproduce tidy Data Set:

 ### 1. a.
 Download the file
 1. First a directory where the downloaded data to be stored